open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 | `messaging.operation` |  | `"receive"` | `"receive"` |
 | `messaging.message.id` | `"a"` | `"a"`| `"a"` |

-### Batch receiving
+### Batch delivering

-Given is a process P, that publishes two messages to a queue Q on messaging system MS, and a process C, which receives both of them in one batch (Span Recv1) and processes each message separately (Spans Proc1 and Proc2).
+Given is a process P, that publishes two messages to a queue Q on messaging system MS, and a process C, which gets both of them delivered in one batch (Span Recv1) and processes each message separately.

-Since a span can only have one parent and the propagated trace and span IDs are not known when the receiving span is started, the receiving span will have no parent and the processing spans are correlated with the producing spans using links.
+Since a span can only have one parent, the `deliver` span will have no parent will be correlated with the producing spans using links.

 ```mermaid
 flowchart LR;